-Currently the Behavioral Health Director works closely with the MHSA Coordinator, Quality Improvement Director, CLAS Coordinator, and all management staff to ensure that all services/programs continue to integrate CLAS values and standards throughout the County Behavioral Health System.
+Currently the Behavioral Health Director works closely with the Quality Improvement Director and Senior management staff to ensure that all services/programs continue to integrate CLAS values and standards throughout the County Behavioral Health System.

-We offer trainings with the overarching goal of increasing culturally appropriate skills in order to improve behavioral health services.
+We offer trainings with the overarching goal of increasing culturally appropriate skills to improve behavioral health services.
 Trainings reflect the core values of consumer and family driven services, community collaboration, recovery/resilience strength-based services, integrated services, and increasing cultural awareness and skills.